 10. Choose your lights last.
 Think of them as the jewellery of your home.
 It’s really hard to plan a whole outfit around some earrings, same deal for a room.
 They are your finishing touches.

-First published in the April 2015 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the April 2015 edition of ELLE Decoration UK